folio-org/okapi/doc/guide.md

 #### Okapi-auth-module

 Okapi itself does not do authentication: it delegates that to a module.
-We do not have a functional authentication module yet, but we have a trivial dummy module that can be used to demonstrate how it works.
+We do not have a fully functional authentication module yet, but we have a dummy module that can be used to demonstrate how it works.

-The dummy module supports two functions: /login is, as its name implies, a login function that takes a username and password, and if acceptable, returns a token in a HTTP header.
+The dummy module supports two functions: `/login` is, as its name implies, a login function that takes a username and password, and if acceptable, returns a token in a HTTP header.
 Any other path goes through the check function that checks that we have a valid token in the HTTP request